-Why A Long-Term Disability Policy Is More Important Than Pet Insurance
+Why A Long-Term-Disability Policy Is More Important Than Pet Insurance

 "It won't happen to me."
-Maybe that sentiment explains the attitude of many employees toward long-term disability insurance, which pays a portion of your income if you are suddenly unable to work for an extended period because of illness, injury or accident.
+Maybe that sentiment explains the attitude of many employees toward long-term-disability insurance, which pays a portion of your income if you are suddenly unable to work for an extended period because of illness, injury or accident.

 Sixty-five percent of respondents surveyed this year by LIMRA, an association of financial services and insurance companies, say that most people need disability insurance.
-But the figure shrank to 48 percent when people were asked if they believe they personally need it.
-The proportion shriveled to 20 percent when people were asked if they actually have disability insurance.
+But the figure shrank to 48 percent when people were asked whether they believe they personally need it.
+The proportion shriveled to 20 percent when people were asked whether they actually have disability insurance.

-Long-term disability insurance generally has a waiting period of three or six months before benefits kick in.
-That period would be covered by short-term disability insurance, if you have it.
+Long-term-disability insurance generally has a waiting period of three or six months before benefits kick in.
+That period would be covered by short-term-disability insurance, if you have it.

 As the annual benefits enrollment season gets underway at many companies, disability coverage may be one option worth your attention.